 Over the coming year we may well see an influx of new brands and designs into UK wholesalers which will allow shops access to EU fabrics without the headaches of importing it in smaller quantities themselves.
 Obviously there is a danger that this will create price rises due to a lack of competition, but we must hope that any rises are kept to a minimum.

 Fabric from outside Europe could get cheaper – but it might not

 The flip side of all this is that fabric from other parts of the world could get cheaper – but to be honest there is no guarantee.
 It appears, at the time of writing, that most new trade deals are just roll-overs of the terms we had when we were members of the EU.
 But as time goes on, it’s likely that we will agree deals with more favourable terms, reducing or even eliminating any duty.
 But the shipping costs will still be high, and smaller businesses like mine will still mainly rely on UK wholesalers to do the importing from Asia and India etc.

 Is it all bad?

 The short answer is ‘no’.
 Change creates new opportunities and these are often things we can’t predict.
 It’s quite possible that Brexit will shake up the types and brands of fabric we see in the UK, and that alone is an exciting prospect.
-Whatever happens, at Simple Life Fabrics we’re embracing the change, working hard and will always keep on offering you useful, beautiful and unusual fabrics in 2021 and beyond.
+Plus the larger established UK brands will expand into designing and producing their own ranges of jersey fabric - so look out for names new to you coming soon!
+But whatever happens, at Simple Life Fabrics we’re embracing the change, working hard and will always keep on offering you useful, beautiful and unusual fabrics in 2021 and beyond.